myrburrows/blog/content/posts/my-first-post.md

  1. CREATE a GitHub account

-# II Create the Ooli project
+# II.
+Create the Ooli project
 ### A. GitHub
  1. CREATE or LogIn to your personal GitHub account
  2. CREATE a new empty repo named Ooli